agardnerIT/openfeature-otel-dice-roller/README.md

 Click "Find traces" again in Jaeger to view the slower traces.
 Examine the span metadata to see the feature flag information.

+Notice that `feature_flag.variant` is now `true` and the code stipulates that in this case, the request is slowed down.

 ![](assets/slowtraces.jpg)